 That might seem hard to believe.
 Even if you don’t personally rely on energy drinks to make it through a difficult day, you certainly know family members, friends or co-workers who do – with no apparent side effects.

-Here’s what you need to know in order to reconcile the two seemingly-irreconcilable facts: the effects of energy drinks depend largely on what’s in them, and how many of them a person consumes.
+The negative effects of energy drinks depend largely on two factors: what’s in them, and how many of them a person consumes.

 What’s In Energy Drinks?

 However, almost all popular energy drinks like Monster, Red Bull and Rockstar rely on three primary ingredients.
-And two of them can cause major health issues when you consume more than you should.
+Two of them can cause major health issues when you consume more than you should.

-Almost all of us consume caffeine on a daily basis, whether it’s in energy drinks, coffee, tea, soda, or chocolate (yes, there’s caffeine in chocolate).
+Almost all of us consume caffeine every day, whether it’s in energy drinks, coffee, tea, soda, or chocolate (yes, there’s caffeine in chocolate).
 Energy drinks rely on caffeine because it’s a central nervous system stimulant that also blocks the process that causes drowsiness.

 The stimulant’s effects on your body depend largely on the amount of caffeine you consume.
 That, in turn, depends on much is in the food or drink you’re consuming, and how much of it you eat or drink.